py-pdf/pypdf/docs/user/cropping-and-transforming.md

 ![](nup-dest1.png)

-The problem is that, having run several times ``add.transformation()`` on the *same* source page, those transformations add up: for instance, the sixteen transformations are applied to the last copy of the source page.
+The problem is that, having run ``add.transformation()`` several times on the *same* source page, those transformations add up: for instance, the sixteen transformations are applied to the last copy of the source page, so most of the business cards are *outside* the destination page.

 We need a way to merge a transformed page, *without* modifying the source page.
 Here comes ``merge_transformed_page()``.
 With this method:
 - we no longer need the media box hack of our first try;
-- and transformations are only applied *once*.
+- transformations are only applied *once*.

 ```python
 from pypdf import PdfReader, PdfWriter, Transformation, PaperSize